ctyar/SwaggerUI.OpenApi/README.md

     +  "launchUrl": "swagger",
     ```

+## Features
+### Authentication
-If you want to add authentication to your Swagger you can use following helper methods:
+If you want to add authentication to your Swagger you can use the following helper methods:
 ```csharp
 builder.Services.AddOpenApi("v1", o =>
 {